 Our first Jigsaw unit is called Being Me in My World.
 We will investigate hat teamwork feels like and who is in our school community.
 We will then explore the rights of a child.
 After talking about suitable rewards and consequences for my actions, we will examine who makes decisions and why.

 This term, we will continue the swimming sessions that started in the summer term of Year 3.
 Thames class will be swimming on Friday afternoons.

 Our other PE unit for the first half of the Autumn term is Basketball.
 We will develop our skills so we can pass to a teammate using a variety of techniques appropriate to the game.
 We will play small games to help us control our dribbling under pressure, make tactical decisions about passing and shooting and defend one on one.

 Understanding the World

-Our inspirational figure for this unit is Sir David Attenborough and we will be exploring some of wondrous things he has found on his expeditions.
+Our inspirational figure for this unit was Sir David Attenborough and we explored some of wondrous things he has found on his expeditions.

 In Spanish, we are continuing to develop our Spanish knowledge by learning how to introduce ourselves in Spanish.
 We will learn how to ask and respond to key phrases such as:

 In line with the rest of the school, we encourage your child to spend time reading at home each evening.
 This can be recorded in their Reading Record by an adult or by the child.